JCarlosRom/WP_FamiliaCon/wp-content/plugins/newsletter/readme.txt

 = 6.4.0 =

 * Fixed extra profile fields management in REST and PHP API
-* Removed the "read more" added by themes on posts excerpt
+* Removed the "Leer más" added by themes on posts excerpt
 * Core improvements